ACTI-I has been successfully completed

 - incorrect detection of speed signs by the visual detection systems in the car

-- incorrect speed data in (government) databases that use the digital maps for speed advice on the road driven
+- incorrect speed data in (government) databases that use digital maps to provide speed recommendations on the road being driven on

 - unnecessary and/or unpleasant interventions in the speed of the vehicle.

-Research project ACTI-I investigated on the basis of what arguments and experiences drivers of vehicles with retrofit compelling ISA systems consider driving with the system, and from what point the system’s imperfections are no longer acceptable and the system is switched off.
-Underlying goal is to increase the fulfillment of ISA’s potential.
+The ACTI-I research project investigated the arguments and experiences that lead drivers of vehicles with a retrofitted mandatory ISA system to consider driving with the system, and at what point the imperfections of the system become unacceptable and the system is switched off.
+The underlying goal is to increase the fulfilment of ISA’s potential.

 Research question: